Italy, Spain yields dip to new record lows as cash glut eyed

 “Maybe investors are putting bets on lower inflation figures in Europe but perhaps it’s a bit too risky for that.
 If we have a very low figure I‘m sure some investors will start expecting more easing from the ECB but it’s too early,” said Cyril Regnat, a fixed income strategist at Natixis.

-Against the falling trend in yields across most of the market, Portuguese 10-year yields edged up 2 bps to 3.61 percent as shares in Banco Espirito Santo came under renewed selling pressure.
+Against the falling trend in yields across most of the market, Portuguese 10-year yields edged up 3 bps to 3.62 percent as shares in the country’s Banco Espirito Santo came under renewed selling pressure.

-A newspaper report said BES, Portugal’s biggest bank, was likely to post a huge first half loss that could wipe out its capital buffer and force a new capital increase.
-The bank also cancelled a shareholder meeting that had been scheduled for July 31 after its largest shareholder was granted creditor protection.
+A newspaper report said BES, the country’s biggest bank, was likely to post a huge first half loss that could wipe out its capital buffer and force a new capital increase.

 Portugal’s central bank said late on Monday that if BES‘S loss is larger than its existing cushion of 2.1 billion euros, a capital increase will be used to guarantee adequate solvency levels.

-“You don’t want to hear things like that as an investor ...
-There are still concerns over the state of the banking sector in Portugal,” said Sergio Capaldi, fixed income strategist at Intesa SanPaolo in Milan.

-The news braked Monday’s sharp rally in Portuguese bonds after Moody’s upgraded the country’s credit rating.
-Some market participants, like the rating agency, believe the problems around BES should not have a big impact on the bond market.
+The news braked Monday’s sharp rally in Portuguese bonds after Moody’s upgraded the country’s credit rating and dismissed concerns that troubles at BES could spread.
+Market participants said that much of the anxiety over the impact on government finances was overdone, cautioning that holiday-thin markets were also exaggerating price moves.

 “Summer has brought some periphery pressure in recent years but, on the whole, that dynamic has proved to be a buying opportunity.”
-(Additional reporting by Marius Zaharia; Editing by Ruth Pitchford)
+(Editing by Mark Heinrich/Ruth Pitchford)